Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The RANK-REPLAN Subroutine

-Any solution to MILP-1 must satisfy Eq. \ref{eq:m_bound} and is therefore a feasible solution to P1.
-What remains to be shown is whether MILP-1 computes the solution with minimum $m$, i.e., there exists an $\epsilon > 0$ such MILP-1 returns an optimizer to P1.
-To show this, consider the simplified version of MILP-1:
+Any solution to \docupdate{ILP}-1 must satisfy Eq. \ref{eq:m_bound} and is therefore a feasible solution to P1.
+What remains to be shown is whether \docupdate{ILP}-1 computes the solution with minimum $m$, i.e., there exists an $\epsilon > 0$ such \docupdate{ILP}-1 returns an optimizer to P1.
+To show this, consider the simplified version of \docupdate{ILP}-1:

 Note that since the constraints of P1 and P2 are the same, they share the same feasible solution space.
 Let $m^*$ and $m^{**}$ be the number of ranks corresponding to the optimizers to P1 and P2 respectively, where $m_\text{new}^*$ and $m_\text{new}^{**}$ are the corresponding values of $m_\text{new}$.
 Clearly, $m^* \leq m^{**}$.